mila-iqia/mila-docs/docs/Theory_cluster.rst

-General Cluster theory
+General cluster theory
 **********************

 ..
    Keep it THEORETICAL folks.
-If you are starting to write an opiniated HOWTO, it might be better to set that kind of information aside for the haandbook.
+If you are starting to write an opiniated HOWTO, it might be better to set that kind of information aside for the handbook.

 ..
 Link to sections below.